 The wind sweeps through Patagonia in a constant icy gale that has the penguins huddling for warmth on the stony beaches.
-That was in summer time, but I still remember the sound of the wind whistling through the eaves at night, from my cosy bunk bed in the Casa Grande farmhouse on the Fenton’s estancia, Monte Dinero.
+That was in summer time, and I still remember the wind whistling through the eaves at night from my cosy bunk bed in the Casa Grande farmhouse on the Fenton’s estancia, Monte Dinero.
 They’re a loooong way south – 2 hours’ drive from the nearest town, Rio Gallegos, which in turn is 3 hours’ plane flight from Buenos Aires, the capital of Argentina.
 But this family, descended from Irish immigrants, has a connection to Australia in a number of ways.
 The Australian Way, the Qantas inflight magazine, published my story and photos in May 2001, more than a year after I visited Monte Dinero.
 That’s travel writing for you, as long and arduous as the distances travelled!

 6. Lake Baikal, Siberia, Russia, Vacations & Travel magazine, Sep 2004